 The reason we study Scripture is so we can apply it.
 With every insight we learn from God’s Word, we should prayerfully consider how it should be applied in our own lives.
 Not allowing God’s Word to result in action is as unnatural as looking in a mirror and quickly forgetting what you look like according to James 1.

-So no matter where you are in your journey, set a daily appointment with God.
-Then commit to spend time every day studying the Word.
+So no matter where you are in your journey set a daily appointment with God.
+Then commit to spending time every day studying the Word.

 How to Study the Bible For Yourself